 For property investors, retail parks offer a whole host of attractions.
 These include strong tenant demand, a degree of inflation protection and impressive yields.
 But not all parks are equal.
 At EPIC, we take a highly selective approach.
 We’re only interested in what we consider to be the best parks, let off affordable rents, with dominant positions in the best locations.

-A good example is the park we built during the pandemic.
+A good example is the park which we built.
 Haddington Retail Park is located 15 miles from Edinburgh and is the only retail park serving the prosperous town of Haddington and the East Lothian area.
-It’s now up, running and 97% let.
 Tenants include Aldi, Home Bargains, The Food Warehouse, Costa Coffee and Euro Garages.
 Already, the new park has done exactly what we intended it to do: deliver income and value to our investors.

 Park your portfolio